pytorch/kineto/tb_plugin/README.md

       Please refer to [Nvidia's best-practices guide](https://docs.nvidia.com/cuda/cuda-c-best-practices-guide/index.html).
       To investigate efficiency for each kernel, we calculate and show the 'Mean Blocks Per SM' and 'Mean Est. Achieved Occupancy' in the last two column.

     * Mean Blocks Per SM: Blocks per SM = Blocks of this kernel / SM number of this GPU.
 If this number is less than 1, it indicates the GPU multiprocessors are not fully utilized.
-“Mean Blocks per SM” is weighted average of all runs of this kernel name, using each run’s duration as weight.
+"Mean Blocks per SM" is weighted average of all runs of this kernel name, using each run’s duration as weight.

     * Mean Est. Achieved Occupancy: The definition of Est. Achieved Occupancy can refer to [gpu_utilization](https://github.com/pytorch/kineto/blob/plugin/0.2/tb_plugin/docs/gpu_utilization.md), It is weighted average of all runs of this kernel name, using each run’s duration as weight.